In two weeks, Fairfax County public school students plan to demand action on climate change in Vienna as part of an international strike.

 The student strike in Vienna is being organized by Katie M., a high school climate activist who was recently honored along with fellow student Wendy G. by the Fairfax County Board of Supervisors for pushing for climate change, according to the press release.

-At the strike, the students and adult allies plan to call for a Green New Deal for Fairfax County Public Schools that work to switch all of the schools to net-zero carbon emissions by installing solar panels and energy-efficient windows.
+At the strike, the students and adult allies plan to call for a Green New Deal for Fairfax County Public Schools that works switch all of the schools to net-zero carbon emissions by installing solar panels and energy-efficient windows.
 The plan would also continue the push for electric school buses in the county.

 “The students also demand that the county require comprehensive climate education in schools,” the press release said.